jamesw343/PixMob_IR/docs/ir_protocol.md

 | 3'b111 |        3,840        |

-### IR Command: Display Single Color (12-Bit RGB)
+### IR Command: Identify Firmware Version
-Another command to display a single color, except uses 12-bit RGB instead of 18-bit RGB.
+Conditionally display the specified RGB color if and only if the PixMob is running the specified firmware version.

 Flags: `type=3'b111`, `onstrt=1`, `gsten=X`